Serg911/cypress-cheat-sheet/README.md

 "cypress:run": "cypress run",
 ```

-The first command will opeh the Cypress UI.
+The first command will open the Cypress UI.
 The second will run Cypress in headless mode.

 ## Configuration